Aiding learning from home

 Used for making visual guides and social stories.
 Boardmaker Online is currently available for a 90 day free trial.

 Symbol supported word processor.
 To be used either by learners who need reinforcement of symbols when typing.
 Or for creating resources.
-21 Day free trial available.
+30 day free trial – use code WIDGIT30.

 Please don’t just type and use all the symbols!
 Just key words – some guidance on how to use symbols here.

 Engaging games and learning activities accessible by touchscreen, switch or mouse.
 Most also work on iPad – look for the iPad label on the game logos.
 If you have a licence already, HKL are supplying codes so parents can sign up for 90 days from home for free.
 Contact email@example.com

 Loads of free, engaging activities for switch, mouse, touchscreen and eyegaze.
 The SENict portal is here.